Command-Line Interface

 The web browser is run isolated and in a clean environment without access to regular user data.

 Streamlink currently only supports Chromium-based web browsers using the Chrome Devtools Protocol (CDP).
 This includes Chromium itself, Google Chrome, Microsoft Edge, Brave, Vivaldi, and others, but full support for third party Chromium forks is not guaranteed.
-If you encounter any issues, please try Chromium or Google Chrome instead.
+Please try Chromium or Google Chrome when encountering any issues.

 Default is: true.